 A single deer will be enough to wreck your whole garden, but deer often goes in a herd.
 It is more than likely you will be dealing with more than a single deer.
 Once deer know that your garden is an easy target, it will keep coming back to destroy your garden.

-Deer also carries Lyme disease which causes painful medical condition and affects both humans and dogs.
+Deer also carry Lyme disease which causes painful medical conditions and affects both humans and dogs.
 In this post, I will tell you how to keep deer out of your garden and some capable deer repellent plants and techniques.

 Before that, let’s first cover the basics.

 Deer are in your garden for a reason.
 Either they are there for food or to get some rest.
 If you are troubled by deer ruining your yard, then you should first understand the root cause of the problem.

 Once you know what do deer eat, You will have an edge to protect your garden.
 Deer are herbivores which means they eat plants and leaves.
 Let’s find out items which deer like to eat more.

 Deer like to eat fruit as it contains sugar which gives quick energy.
 A quick boost of energy is essential for deer survival from predators.